20 FAQs about employment contracts

 Note, too, that the 'default' retirement age for all employees (both men and women) has been abolished - which means that it is illegal to require anyone to retire, unless you can justify it by showing why early retirement is appropriate or necessary.

 Do not ask for excessive information when checking on the applicant's work history and ensure that you have their consent to take up references otherwise you could fall foul of data protection rules.

 You can check if a new employee has the right to work in the UK on the Start Up Donut website.

 4. Can I make a job offer subject to successful completion of a probationary period?

 Yes.
 Three to six months is typical, and should be long enough to allow you to judge whether the employee is willing and able to do the job.
+If there is a probationary period, this must be included in the written statement (along with the other terms and conditions) and given to the employee or worker on or before the day they start work.
 Employees can only claim unfair dismissal, if dismissed, after two years of continuous service.

 5. What does the written statement of terms and conditions cover?